8 Things that Put Your Washing Machine at Risk

 Fix: Check the pockets of all clothes before tossing them in the machine.
 Some folks claim that keeping any cash you find this way is a perk for doing the wash.

 4. Cold water

 Although washing with cold water saves energy and reduces shrinkage and fading of your natural-fiber clothes, you can have too much of a good thing.
 Your washing machine will perform better if you regularly run a maintenance cycle.

 Fix: Set the (empty) machine to its hottest temperature, add a cup of vinegar and put the washer through its paces to descale and remove mineral deposits.
-Perform this task at least once a month – if you live in an area such as Arizona which has extremely hard water, Phoenix handymen recommend descaling every week.
+Perform this task at least once a month – if you live in an area such as Arizona which has extremely hard water, savvy handymen recommend descaling every week.

 5. Wet clothes